reegodev/vue-screen/README.md

 To view default breakpoint keys and values for each framework, [click here](https://github.com/matteo-rigon/vue-screen/tree/master/src/grids).
 <br><br>
 #### &lt;callback name&gt;
-*any*<br>
+*Any*<br>
 Every callback specified in the configuration will have a corresponding property indicating the result of the callback.
+Callbacks will be called on every debounced resize event.

 ## Browser support